 Finally, I know a thing or two about how to make YouTube videos for your business in a way that will seriously improve your ROI.

 In today’s blog, I’m going to teach you exactly how to make YouTube videos for your business, including who I hire at different stages, what tools to get, my entire setup (lights, decor), and more.

-BONUS: a section on the new $2,200 camera I bought for 2021, and why I upgraded.
-Look at the literal difference: 👀
+BONUS: a section on the new $2,200 camera I upgraded into, and why I upgraded.

 Table of Contents: The Complete Guide on How to Make YouTube Videos that Make Money

 How to Make YouTube Videos for Your Business: Where to Start

 Before we begin, let’s get one important detail straight:

 You CANNOT jump into creating YouTube videos for your business right away.
 You CAN’T start with an idea for a video.

 I know, I know.
 You’re excited and raring to start creating and publishing video content.
 Don’t get me wrong – that’s great!